|

 Name: Latin rupestris = growing in rocky places

 The stem of this small tree Aloe supports a top-heavy rosette of large curved grey-green leaves.
-When young the leaved have strong red marginal teeth but these are less pronounced in mature plants.
-The branched inflorescence carries up to 15 cylincrical racemes densely packed with tubular yellow to orange flowers with exserted bright orange-red stamens.
+When young these succulent leaves have strong red marginal teeth but the teeth are less pronounced in mature plants.
+The branched inflorescence carries up to 15 cylindrical racemes densely packed with tubular yellow to orange flowers with exserted bright orange-red stamens.

 Native to a wide range in KwaZulu-Natal, Swaziland and Southern Mozambique where it experiences Summer rainfall.